Jaycode88/veg-centric-msp3/TESTING.md

 ### HTML

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.
+I checked validated by both URI and Copying and pasting the rendered page's source code into the checker.

 - Results:
   - [Home](https://validator.w3.org/nu/?doc=https%3A%2F%2Fveg-centric-msp3-64721c5e710e.herokuapp.com%2F)